zzz0906/LeetCode/README.md

 put -> can be O(1)!!  need to delete the last one (record it?) add to head not exist in hash map
        exist in hashmap, delete it and add to head

+## 147. Insertion Sort List

+to i th node, we need to interate head to ith, and insert it to the next > value.

+**I found that if I do not delete the cycle in the node list (because I do not delete the post->next but I add the next to the place of the sort list, it will TLE (check problem)**